How the same corner of the sky was a sacred portal for the Babylonians, a mythological accident for the Greeks, and a rain announcement for the Incas.

 - NASA / ESA.
 Images and data on M30 (NGC 7099). hubblesite.org

 - SEDS Messier Database.
-Full technical data on M30 including distance, radius, and core collapse characteristics. messier.seds.org
+Complete technical file on M30 with data on distance, radius and collapsed core characteristics. messier.seds.org

 Universe music on Spotify: ASTRONOMIKA BEATS.